 “In modern business it is not the crook who is to be feared most, it is the honest man who doesn’t know what he is doing.”

-We love the ads… “Purchase our automated trading system, sit back and watch your fortune grow… If you’re in the mood, enjoy a cup of coffee while you wait…” We saw one recently and our mind immediately went to the old Road Runner cartoons where every instant contraption Wiley Coyote tried to use was an Acme product.
-Like Wiley’s tools, automated trading systems can be financial cliffs over which you will fall chasing the elusive Road Runner (lest you have lost us in this little financial allegory, Road Runner represents profits).
+I saw one recently and my mind immediately went to the old Road Runner cartoons where every instant contraption Wiley Coyote tried to use was an Acme product.
+Like Wiley’s tools, automated trading systems can be financial cliffs over which you will fall chasing the elusive Road Runner (lest you’ve lost me in this little financial allegory, Road Runner represents your profits).

 So should you turn away from automated trading completely?
 Not at all.
-But we do think your standard should be as high as (if not higher than) that applied to your local broker or money manager.
-If you are considering purchasing or leasing an automated system, ask questions such as:
+But I do think your standard should be as high as (if not higher than) that applied to your local broker or money manager.
+If you’re considering purchasing or leasing an automated system, ask questions such as:

 • What is the basis of the strategy?
 In other words, what is the strategy’s edge?
-If the edge is not something you believe in or agree with, you are highly unlikely to be able to trust the system and let it work for you.
+If the edge isn’t something you believe in and/or agree with, you’re highly unlikely to be able to trust the system and let it work for you.

 • In what markets does the strategy work best?
 Stocks?
 Bonds?
 Futures?
 Currencies?
 Be especially wary of “one strategy fits all” products.
 Markets (and often individual securities) have “personalities,” which reflect the traders who most often traffic in that market.
 For example, some markets are much more trendy than others.
 Employing a primarily countertrend trading strategy in these markets is a hand written invitation to account losses.

 • In what environment(s) does the strategy work best?
-Here we are referring to market direction as well as market mood.
-In other words, not just whether the market is moving up, down or sideways, but how it’s doing that…whether, even within the given trend, price is volatile.
+Here I’m referring to market direction as well as market mood.
+In other words, not just whether the market is moving up, down or sideways, but how it’s doing that…whether, even within a given trend, price is sufficiently volatile.

 • In what environments should you NOT employ the strategy?
 Just as important as when to employ a strategy is when that strategy should not be used.